shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

 ## Questions

-If you have any questions about the project or how to contribute, feel free to reach out to us via GitHub issues.
+If you have any questions about the project or how to contribute, feel free to reach out to us on discord or DM on whatsapp.

-Thank you for your interest in contributing to the Multiplayer UNO Game project!

 ---